Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 Air raid sirens sounded across central Israel on Saturday afternoon, including at the Tel Aviv international airport, shortly after Prime Minister Benjamin Netanyahu landed after a trip to the U.S.

-The Israeli military said a missile launched from Yemen was intercepted shortly after the sirens were heard.
-There were no reports of injuries.
+The Israeli military said it intercepted a missile launched from Yemen.
 It was not immediately known if the missile strike was aimed at Netanyahu’s flight.

-Netanyahu cut short his trip to the U.S. to deal with the growing crisis in Israel’s battle against Hezbollah militants.

 Lt.
-Col. Nadav Shoshani, an Israeli army spokesperson, said the airstrike Friday in Beirut was based on years of tracking Nasrallah along with “real time information” that made it viable.
-He declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible.
+Col. Nadav Shoshani, an Israeli army spokesperson, said the airstrike Friday in Beirut was based on years of tracking Nasrallah along with “real time information.”
+He declined to say what munitions were used or provide an estimate on civilian deaths.
+He said Israel takes measures to avoid civilians whenever possible.

 The Palestinian militant group Hamas in a statement issued condolences to its ally, Hezbollah.
 Nasrallah frequently described launching rockets against northern Israel as a “support front” for Hamas and Palestinians in Gaza.

-It said that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”
+It said “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”

+Immediately after the confirmation from Hezbollah, people starting firing in the air in Beirut and across Lebanon to mourn Nasrallah’s death.

-News of Nasrallah's killing stunned travelers at Lebanon's only international airport, where hundreds of people were scrambling to leave the country despite limited flights.
-Some were in tears.
-Others were on the phone with relatives in disbelief.
-One woman screamed on the phone, “No!
+News of Nasrallah’s killing stunned travelers at Lebanon’s only international airport, where hundreds of people were scrambling to leave the country despite limited flights.
+Some cried.
+Others talked on their phones in disbelief.
+One woman screamed: “No!
 It was just an announcement!
 No, he didn’t die!”

+Hundreds of protesters took to the streets of Tehran after Nasrallah’s killing was announced.
+Protesters chanted “Death to Israel” and “Death to Netanyahu the murderer” while waving Hezbollah flags.

+Thomas Juneau, a professor at the University of Ottawa’s Graduate School of Public and International Affairs, said Iran will be under significant pressure to respond to Nasrallah’s killing without escalating violence in the region.

 Israel’s Chief of Staff, Lt.
 Gen. Herzi Halevi, said Saturday that the elimination of Nasrallah was “not the end of our toolbox,” indicating that more strikes were planned.
 Defense Minister Yoav Gallant called it “the most important targeted strike since the founding of the State of Israel.”